 The FAZ warned the stakes for Kyiv are high.
-The dispute risks overshadowing a Ukraine reconstruction conference scheduled for late June in Gdansk and could, over time, alienate "one of Ukraine's most important advocates in the EU and NATO".
+The dispute risks overshadowing a Ukraine reconstruction conference scheduled for late June in the Polish Baltic city of Gdańsk and could, over time, alienate "one of Ukraine's most important advocates in the EU and NATO."

 (jh)